 The sophisticated, modern concrete façade is an architectural feature in Lima, combining several contemporary and historic architectural styles.

-Opening Hours: Tuesday to Sunday, daily from 9:00 am to 05:00 pm, closed on Mondays
+Tuesday to Sunday, daily from 9 am to 5 pm, closed on mondays